-3.2.4.1.4 (Updated Section) Sending Compounded Requests
+3.2.4.1.4 Sending Compounded Requests

 A nonzero value for the NextCommand field in the SMB2 header indicates a compound request.
 NextCommand in the SMB2 header of a request specifies an offset, in bytes, from the beginning of the SMB2 header under consideration to the start of the 8-byte aligned SMB2 header of the subsequent request.
 Such compounding can be used to append multiple requests up to the maximum size<104> that is supported by the transport.
 The client MUST choose one of two possible styles of message compounding specified in subsequent sections.
 These two styles MUST NOT be intermixed in the same transport send and, in such a case, the server SHOULD<105> fail the requests with STATUS\INVALID\PARAMETER.
 Compounded requests MUST be aligned on 8-byte boundaries; the last request of the compounded requests does not need to be padded to an 8-byte boundary.
-If a client or server receives a message that is not aligned on such a boundary, the machine SHOULD<106> disconnect the connection.